maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 - Default: `step-renew`

 ##### `step_acme_cert_renewal_when`
-- Renew the cert when it expires in this amount of time
+- Renew the cert when its remaining valid time crosses this threshold
 - Default: undefined (uses the smallstep default: 1/3 of the certificates valid duration, i.e. 8 hours for a 24h cert)

 ##### `step_acme_cert_renewal_reload_services`
-- Reload or restart these systemd services upon a cert renewal
+- Reload or restart these systemd services after a cert renewal
-- Must be a list of services
+- Must be a list of systemd units
 - Example: `["nginx", "mysqld"]`
 - Default: `[]`